Marie writes about health, well-being, writing and food. Marketing writer with 30 years experience in PR and advertising.

 COVID-19 Is Affecting Everyone

-In these unprecedented times, it is more important than ever to look after your health, both physical and mental.
-Every country in the world has been impacted by the Coronavirus Pandemic, and every government has had to put in place strict measures to keep citizens safe.
+Every country in the world has been impacted by the COVID-19 pandemic, and every government has had to put in place strict measures to keep citizens safe.
 To date, over 15 million people have been infected with the virus and over 600,000 deaths worldwide.
 Some countries are experiencing a second wave of the disease.
 The full impact of isolation, uncertainty and ongoing social distancing on the world's population is yet to be known.

 However, this is not the case for everyone.
 Mental illness is on the rise, as is domestic violence, due to the fact we have all had to self-isolate and have had other disruptions to our lives.
 The impact the virus is having on people today may be nothing compared to the after-effects in years to come.